Jamstah/jamstah.github.io/openshift/_posts/2021-09-15-kubernetes-resources-have-no-apiversion.md

 title: "Resources in Kubernetes have no API version"
 ---

-# Resources in Kubernetes have no API version

 OK, so its a bit of a click-bait title, and its not 100% accurate either, but its how I have come to think about resources in Kubernetes.
 Once a resource has been pushed to the API server and accepted, it no longer has an API version.
 Exactly how Kubernetes